Traverse Alaska - Private Hiking and Rafting Adventures

 My first opportunity to experience the allure of Alaska was in 1989 when I was hired as a raft guide on the Nenana River in Denali.
 I arrived in Anchorage on summer solstice and ventured out to find the notorious celebration of the longest day of the year.
 I meandered for a while, and after finding no one around I happened to notice a clock that displayed the local time of 2:37am.
 Apparently, the party was over for that evening—but the adventure had only just begun.

 When I left my hometown of Durango, CO, the Animas River was running a meager 500cfs—frustratingly low water for mid-June.
 My first day on the Nenana River, the water was running around 15,000cfs—exhilaratingly high water for a rookie guide in Denali.
 The rest is history as they say.
-After operating my own whitewater outfitting business in Denali for 26 seasons, I have thoroughly enjoyed getting back to my roots by guiding trips with Traverse Alaska and sharing my 30+ years of experience, knowledge, and love for this amazing river and all Denali has to offer.
+After operating my own whitewater outfitting business in Denali for 26 seasons, I have thoroughly enjoyed getting back to my roots by guiding trips with Traverse Alaska and sharing my 30+ years of experience, knowledge, and love for these amazing local rivers and all that Denali has to offer.

 Cyn Merrow